namansinghrana/React-Applications/README.md

 # Purpose
-This is a personal series of projects to understand the REACT JS and its fundamentals.
+This is a series of projects to understand the REACT JS and its fundamentals.